 Agricultural Land-use: There are numerous process-based models for different dimensions of the human and biophysical interactions of agricultural land-use and its consequences.
-These generally fall into three broad categories: economic models of agricultural commodity markets (including integrated assessment models), crop (and livestock) models that represent the growth and productivity of edible plants (and animals) under different land-use practices and edaphic conditions (weather, soil, moisture, etc), and physical models of landscape evolution (e.g., soil conditions, hydrology) and climate that can affect crop productivity.
-Some of models in each general class can also incorporate simplified representations of a few dynamics of other categories, but in general, the phenomena represented in each category treats the phenomena in other categories as exogenous input.
+These generally fall into three broad categories: economic models of agricultural commodity markets (e.g., integrated assessment models), crop and livestock models that represent the growth and productivity of edible plants and animals under different land-use practices and edaphic conditions (e.g., weather, soil, moisture, etc.), and physical models of landscape evolution (e.g., soil conditions, hydrology) and climate that can affect crop productivity.
+Some models in each general class can incorporate simplified representations of a few dynamics of other categories, but in general, the phenomena represented in each category treats the phenomena in other categories as exogenous input.
 That is, the components of sophisticated coupled human-biophysical models of agricultural land-use and landscapes currently exist in one form or another, but there is little in the way of dynamic coupled modeling across these components.
 This seems to be a domain in which scientific insight with significant benefits for food security can be realized rapidly through coordinated efforts to integrate existing modeling capacity.
+Important methodological issues that need to be overcome pertain to spatial/temporal scale.
+Many (but not all) physical models of environmental dynamics important to crops and livestock are spatially explicit, and have variable time steps that can range from minutes to years.
+Many crop models are spatially explicit in only a very limited sense, representing conditions in a single farm field or pasture, but can potentially be transformed to deal with spatially more extensive, gridded landscapes.
+Relevant time steps range from daily to monthly to seasonal to annual.
+Economic models of land-use decisionmaking are often (but not always) largely aspatial or aggregate decisions and markets at very coarse spatial scales (e.g., all of North America or western Europe).
+Time steps commonly range from annual to decadal.
+An important requirement of coupling these different modeling categories involves developing reliable and systematic ways to upscale and downscale spatially, to operate at common time steps, or to aggregate and disaggregate across different temporal intervals.
+In developing better ways to couple these components, it is important to note that when aggregating or upscaling, variation might be more useful than the more normally calculated mean or medians.